YaSi9R/22131011236/README.md

 ## Logging Middleware

-Located in `../LoggingMiddleware/logger.js`, the `logEvent()` function logs events to the AffordMed test server.
+Located in `../LoggingMiddleware/logger.js`, the `logEvent()` function logs events to the company test server.

 ### Signature
 ```js